Step Children And Your Will

 Leaving an Explanation

 When families blend together, family relationships can become complicated and strained, especially when it comes to who gets what after someone dies.
-If possible, talk to each member of your family to explain your plans and your reasoning about the decisions you make in your Will, trust or general estate plan.
+Understanding family matters is crucial in these situations.
+If possible, talk to each member of your family to explain your plans and your reasoning about the decisions you make in your Will, trust, or general estate plan.
 This is your best chance of creating peace because you will be available to answer any questions they may have.

 If, as is very common, someone dies without making a Will, that person’s assets are distributed according to the laws of intestacy.
 These are strict rules that require the assets to go to the dead person’s spouse, children, parents, siblings etc.